 In 2015 UCSB, its regional community college partners, and the Smithsonian Conservation Biology Institute (SCBI) co-developed an innovative summer program to engage diverse students in experiential learning centered on multi-disciplinary conservation strategies, biodiversity research, and careers in STEM.
 To learn more...

-You can also visit our UCSB-Smithsonian Calendar page
+Please also visit our UCSB-Smithsonian Calendar page for upcoming activities.

 Cristina Soto Balderas ‐ Program Coordinator